THE BEST ROAD DISC WHEELSET UPGRADES

 Also, while wheels are getting wider for all road (and off-road) bikes, Fulcrum announced a new, 19C disc brake version of its Racing Zero wheelset before it said anything about updating its 17C rim brake model.

 Other wheelsets, like the Campy Zonda Disc Brake wheelset, have asymmetric rims to handle the differential braking forces on the wheels.
 These are modest changes not fully realizing the potential redesign opportunities I mentioned above but are still a good sign of added road disc wheelset focus.

-Alloy road disc wheels still weigh more than their rim brake siblings – most an unnoticeable 50-80 grams – when they should weigh less by roughly the same amount, which would begin to be noticeable.
+Alloy road disc wheels still weigh more than their rim brake siblings – most an unnoticeable 50-80 grams – when they should weigh less by roughly the same amount.
 And while their retail prices are now about the same in disc and rim brake versions (disc brake wheels used to be notably more expensive), most are still closer to $1000 than $500.

 That’s the bad news.

 The good news is that most of the better rim brake alloy wheels are now made in disc brake versions, with brands like Campagnolo and Fulcrum slowly joining in at the alloy upgrade level and Bontrager and Mavic offering more alloy road disc wheels than in past years.